patniemeyer/learningjava/examples/eclipse-project/README.txt

 This directory contains two copies of the Learning Java source code packaged for eclipse.
-The difference is that the "appendix A" version contains a "Learning Java" folder and the "chapter 2" version has the contents at the top level of the zip file.
+The difference is that the "Appendix A" version contains a "Learning Java" folder and the "Chapter 2" version has the contents at the top level of the zip file.
 We apologize for the necessity of the two versions; the loading instructions in each chapter are slightly different and will be reconciled in a future update.

 Files
 -----